Roadside Inspection 86654921

 Code Description Severity Wt BASIC OOS

-393.47A-BCFSBD-SA Brake chamber - cracked/broken 8 Vehicle Maintenance OOS
+393.47A-BCFSBD-SA Drum Brake - Contaminated friction surface on a steering axle.
+4 Vehicle Maintenance OOS

-396.7A-UOC Unsafe operations - general 8 Vehicle Maintenance
+396.7A-UOC Unsafe Operations - Severe Post Crash Condition 3 Vehicle Maintenance

-393.61-WD Windows - Missing side window(s) in driver compartment Vehicle Maintenance
+393.61-WD Windows - Missing side window(s) in driver compartment.
+1 Vehicle Maintenance

 Violation categories (BASICs)